Pseudacteon tricuspis: Adult

-When the adult fly is fully grown, emergence from the host fly takes only a few seconds in total and are ready to mate and lay eggs within the next few hours.
+When the adult fly is fully grown, emergence from the host ant takes only a few seconds in total, and the adult is ready to mate and lay eggs within the next few hours.
 The adult lifespan is only 3 to 5 days.

 Food resources

 The flies use fire ants' semiochemicals to locate the fire ant species Solenopsis invicta and can do so from up to 50 meters away.
 While other species within the Pseudacteon genus have been found to be generalists and feed on a wide range of resources, in the field the P. tricuspis fly will only feed on its host.
 However, research in laboratories has found that feeding the fly sugar has a significant effect on increasing the lifespan of the fly, with longevity increasing by a factor of 2 to 3.
-In the field, the parasites could potentially obtain sugar from nectar or honeydew, but provision of supplemental sugar sources around release sites of the fly may improve the success rate of the fly as a control for the fire ant.
+In the field, the parasitoids could potentially obtain sugar from nectar or honeydew, but provision of supplemental sugar sources around release sites of the fly may improve the success rate of the fly as a control for the fire ant.

 Mating

 Males have a long sensilla subtype within their antennae that is absent in the females.
 While its purpose is not completely clear, it is thought to detect female odors, such as sex pheromones, during mate search.
-Both sexes are also attracted to the odor of the host fire ant.
-And mating occurs while the females are looking for suitable hosts.
+Both sexes are also attracted to the odor of the host fire ant and mating occurs while the females are looking for suitable hosts.
 Females will track the movement and the behavior of the fire ant hosts while males will hover and spin around in the air looking for females.
 After locating one, the male will grab onto the female, and copulation takes less than a second.
 During this process, neither sex is able to keep flying, causing both to drop to the ground.
 Both the males and females of P. tricuspis will mate several times.
 The female P. tricuspis may produce from 100 to 300 eggs during its short mating time, but will only insert a single egg into each worker ant.